KeonZhao/KeonZhao.github.io/CUSTOMIZE.md

 ## Creating new projects

-You can create new projects by adding new Markdown files in the [\_projects](_projects/) directory.
+You can create new projects by adding new Markdown files in the project directory.
 The easiest way to do this is to copy an existing project and modify it.

 ## Adding some news